No sign of quick Nato deal, as Turkey and Sweden dig in

 The Swedish foreign ministry said: "Hungary's prime minister Viktor Orbán has said that Hungary supports Sweden's and Finland's membership of Nato, and the Hungarian parliament will put the issue on the agenda in the first parliamentary session of 2023".
 Finland expects the same.

-But it's already too late to ratify in the first parliament session in February, Hungary's opposition Centre Party told this website, pushing the matter into March at least.
+But it's already too late to ratify in the first parliament session in February, Hungary's opposition Democratic Coalition party told this website, pushing the matter into March at least.

-Winter War morale
+Winter morale

 "Moscow is laughing at us," the EU diplomat said.